PraveshKunwar/PraveshKunwar/README.md

 Here are some of my most notable projects:

+- 🌐 Portfolio - My portfolio using Typescript and Next.JS.
+(WIP)
+- 🎵 Playlistify - A personalized playlist generator for Spotify!
+(WIP)
-- ✨ Ultimatum - One of my discord bots written in Typescript.
+- 🤖 Ultimatum - One of my discord bots written in Typescript.
-- ✨ Portfolio - My portfolio using Typescript and Framer Motion (coming soon!)
+- 〽️ findBlue - A networking platform for students and professors!
+(WIP)

 ### Languages and Tools
 Here are some of my most used languages and frameworks, etc:

-- ⭐ Typescript
+→ Typescript
-- ⭐ Javascript (Node.js, React.js, Next.js)
+→ Javascript (Node.js, React.js, Next.js)
-- ⭐ C++
+→ C++
-- ⭐ HTML (JSX, TSX)
+→ HTML & CSS
-- ⭐ Python (Learning)
+→ Python
-- ⭐ MongoDB
+→ MongoDB
-- ⭐ Git CLI, Heroku CLI.
+→ Git
+→ Heroku

 <p align="left">
   <a>